 - When Lucy first joined, Laxus was initially fairly dismissive of her, blaming her for their rival guild, Phantom Lord, attacking the guild in part to kidnap her, although it's worth noting that Laxus got along poorly with almost everyone outside of his Raijin Tribe before his Character Development.
-To a lesser degree, Loke, despite being a womanizer, gave Lucy a wide berth because she was a Celestial Spirit Mage, and he'd had a bad experience with his previous key owner (although he comes to realize that he was wrong about Lucy).
+To a lesser degree, Loke, despite being a womanizer, gave Lucy a wide berth because she's a Celestial Spirit Wizard, and he'd had a bad experience with his previous key owner.

-- Gajeel, a member of Phantom Lord who destroyed the old guild hall, attacked Team Shadow Gear, and recaptured Lucy while injuring the mages who were protecting her, was understandably distrusted by the majority of Fairy Tail once he joined, as even Makarov said he wouldn't forgive Gajeel harming Fairy Tail members.
+- Gajeel, a member of Phantom Lord who destroyed the old guildhall, attacked Team Shadow Gear and recaptured Lucy while injuring the wizards who were protecting her, was understandably distrusted by the majority of Fairy Tail once he joined, as even Makarov—the one who extended his hand to Gajeel—said he wouldn't forgive Gajeel harming his children.
 Over time, though, Gajeel gradually earns the trust of Fairy Tail, and even falls in love with Levy, one of those he attacked.